icodeando/travesia/README.md

 ## Travesia

-An application built to showcase random photos that I took in 2016 while I was exploring New York City.
+I built this application to showcase random photos I took in 2016 while exploring New York City.

 **Link to project:** https://travesia.netlify.app/